Jorenar/blog/2023-02-26-gotophobia-harmful.md

 title:  "GOTOphobia considered harmful"
 ---

-> **gotophobia** -- fear of `goto` statement, usually caused by misunderstanding
+> **gotophobia** -- fear of `goto` statement; usually caused by and lack context,
-> and lack of context of stories from dark ages of programming.
+> and misunderstanding of stories from dark ages of programming.
 Programmers with
 > gotophobia tend to make their code less readable just to avoid using `goto`.

 Everybody and their grandpa knows (the meme title of) Dijkstra's